Home

 Children learn what it means to be a member of a community in which everyone has the right to have their grievances heard and to have the grief they cause others to be addressed directly by the judgment of their community.

-There are hundreds of democratic schools around the world that put attitude before academics and consistently facilitate their graduates transition to becoming good, contributing citizens beyond their school.
+There are hundreds of democratic schools around the world that put attitude first and consistently facilitate their graduates transition to becoming good, contributing citizens beyond their school.